-The grain inspection services program is designated under the United States Grain Standards Act to officially inspect, grade and weigh all grains that have established standards.
+The Grain Inspection Services Program is designated to officially inspect, grade and weigh all grains that have standards established under the United States Grain Standards.
+The program provides four primary services:

-The program provides four primary services: (1) official sampling is used to take a representative sample of grain from a particular lot; (2) official inspection is used to determine and certify the type, class, quality or condition of grain; (3) weighing certification is used to supervise the loading, unloading and weighing containers of grain; and (4) chemical analysis is used to determine the protein or oil content of grain and to determine the existence of mycotoxins in grain.
-Services are provided at inspection offices in Kansas City, Laddonia, Marshall, New Madrid and St. Joseph.
+- Official sampling is used to take a representative sample of grain from a particular lot; - Official inspection is used to determine and certify the type, class, quality or condition of grain; - Weighing certification is used to supervise the loading, unloading and weighing containers of grain; and - Chemical analysis is used to determine the protein or oil content of grain and to determine the existence of mycotoxins in grain.